DeepBrainChain/AIComputingNode/docs/configuration.md

     // Please create this folder in advance and ensure that this node program has read and
     // write permissions.
     "Datastore": "./datastore",
+    // Automatic upgrade configuration
+    // 1.
+Automatically detect and download updates published in the Release of the Github project.
+    // 2.
+Automatically verify the hash value of the latest application.
+    // 3.
+Automatically stop the program when the application is idle (the number of HTTP requests and model
+    // requests currently being processed is 0).
+    // Please note: When it is determined that an upgrade is required, the program will be automatically stopped,
+    // but the new process will not be restarted, so please set up a daemon process similar to Systemd/pm2 yourself.
+    "AutoUpgrade": {
+      // Whether to enable automatic upgrade.
+If enabled, please ensure that the node's network can access github.com normally.
+      "Enabled": true,
+      // The interval of the automatic upgrade timer, which is executed once every hour by default.
+      "TimeInterval": "1h"
+    },
     // Collect the heartbeat information broadcast by the node, which includes the supported
     // AI projects and models.
     "PeersCollect": {